ian-fox/whatthefox.dev/content/posts/crabtrap/index.md

 }
 ```

 Running this we do get lots of nice stack traces!
-Now we just need to map the pc locations to code units and we'll be almost there.
+Next up we need to map the pc locations to code units.
 This code is at the tag [`walkthrough-2`](https://github.com/ian-fox/crabtrap/releases/tag/walkthrough-2).

 ## Mapping to shared objects

 Our goal is in sight!
-The last thing we need to do is map our series of program counters back to the files they come from.
+The last thing we need to do is map our series of program counters back to the files they come from, and then use that to make a decision about whether to allow the syscall or not.
 We can get this information by looking in the [proc filesystem](https://www.man7.org/linux/man-pages/man5/proc_pid_maps.5.html).
 For instance, when I run `cat /proc/self/maps` I get the following:

 ```plain
 aaaad82c0000-aaaad82c9000 r-xp 00000000 fe:01 188725                     /usr/bin/cat